 Whether you’re an aspiring executive director or someone who wants to improve your executive director’s experience, here are some tips for maximizing impact in the role:

 Even the best nonprofit executive directors aren’t flawless.
 As humans, these individuals make mistakes but understand the value of turning those slip-ups into growth opportunities.
-Whether freshly appointed or a seasoned veteran, an executive director reflects on their strengths and their shortcomings.
+Whether freshly appointed or seasoned veterans, an executive director reflects on their strengths and their shortcomings.
 This empowers them to push themselves to become better with every opportunity.
+Implementing even one of these tactics can move the needle; tackling all five sets the stage for exponential gains in sustainability, credibility, and mission impact.

 Executive directors are the keystone for the lasting success of any nonprofit.
 From internal development to public relations, this position holds an immense amount of power and responsibility.
 Taking the time to fully understand the role’s correlating duties, necessary skills, and best practices for maximizing impact allows nonprofit leaders to make the most of the position.